 While no physical birth time has ever produced a 100% functional horoscope, there are times when it at least has the correct Ascendant sign—just in the wrong degree (usually at a later degree from where it should be).
 Having the Ascendant even one degree off (or four minutes) dramatically impacts the effectiveness and accuracy of forecasts.
 A one-degree change may also change the Midheaven sign, especially if it is at a very early degree of a particular sign.

 A one-degree difference on a zodiac sign is not the only thing that matters.
 The accuracy required of Incarnation times cannot even afford differences in minutes!
 For instance, a ONE-MINUTE change in time equates to a 15-minute difference on the Ascendant.
 A four-minute change in time equates to a 60-minute (one-degree) difference on the Ascendant.
-Hence, Incarnation times and calculations for accuracy must be measured in degrees: minutes: seconds: and milliseconds (if possible).
+Hence, Incarnation times and calculations for accuracy must be measured in degrees: minutes: seconds: and milliseconds (where possible).
 That’s the level of precision and exactitude needed in order to obtain a 100% functional horoscope.

 So what often transpires among mainstream astrologers is an imperfect but moderately workable system of astrology.
 One that has the advantage of good astrologers who can extract and render helpful astrological information—but also one in which doubts creep in on the receiving end of consultations (i.e., from clients) because there is almost always a blend of half-accurate, half-inaccurate information by default of using physical birth time horoscopes.